14 Rare Tours That Hopefully Get Rescheduled (or Won’t Get Canceled)

 There is no shortage of live music in good times, and while this COVID-19 situation sucks for everybody involved in more ways than one, we know that even if we all take two years off, we'll probably get to see (almost) everybody on that Coachella lineup again.
 We're bummed as fans and for the struggling artists (and venues and venue workers) that we won't get to see songs from some of our favorite new albums performed live any time soon, but we've had many chances to see most of these artists and will hopefully again soon.

-Though it seemed like the riot grrrl legends would never reunite, Bikini Kill have been back together since last year, having played shows in NYC, LA, London and at Chicago’s Riot Fest — but were set to actually tour starting this month.
+Though it seemed like the riot grrrl legends would never reunite, Bikini Kill have been back together since last year, having played shows in NYC, LA, London and at Chicago's Riot Fest -- but were set to actually tour starting this month.
 They canceled their Northwest March tour dates — which were to have hit Olympia, Seattle, Victoria, BC and Portland this month — but the rest of the tour is currently still on, including dates in May, June, August, September and October.
 The May shows (DC area, Philly, Boston, Cleveland, Burlington, Toronto, Montreal, Cleveland, Detroit, Milwaukee) feel very iffy now, as do the EU shows in June.
+UPDATE: Summer dates have been rescheduled for the fall.

 New Orleans sludge metal supergroup Down haven't played live in four years and Crowbar's Kirk Windstein (who recently released a solo album and made us a playlist) hasn't been with the band since 2013, but Kirk is back and Down are finally set to play shows again to celebrate the 25th anniversary of NOLA.
 So far, they announced a few Europe festivals and one US appearance at Psycho Las Vegas, and they also said they had plans for a New Orleans show.
 The latest update from Psycho (3/20) is that they have no plans to postpone... our fingers are crossed.